git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 you are thinking "hmm, `/bin/sh`, probably just a plain old POSIX shell", however, system startup scripts on Ubuntu used to allow non-POSIX scripting via Bash.
-This is because specialty [shell languages](#shell-languages) like Bash, ZSH and so on add a lot of helpful and practical features may work on one interpreter, but not another.
-For instance, you would need to install the interpreter yourself across all your systems if you rely on ZSH-specialized scripting.
+This is because specialty [shell languages](#shell-languages) like Bash, Zsh and so on add a lot of helpful and practical features may work on one interpreter, but not another.
+For instance, you would need to install the interpreter yourself across all your systems if you rely on Zsh-specialized scripting.
 If you conformed with POSIX shell scripting, your scripting would have the highest level of compatibility, at the cost of being more verbose.

-Recent versions of macOS include ZSH by default.
+Recent versions of macOS include Zsh by default.
 Linux distributions typically require you to install it via package manager and installs it to `/usr/bin/zsh`.
 BSD systems build it via the port system, [`pkg(8)`](https://www.freebsd.org/cgi/man.cgi?query=pkg&apropos=0&sektion=0&manpath=FreeBSD+10.3-RELEASE+and+Ports&arch=default&format=html) on FreeBSD or [`pkg_add(1)`](http://man.openbsd.org/pkg_add.1) on OpenBSD